nuagesdencre/vero_hsa/content/october/2020-10-26-proposed-title-and-research-outline.md

 Analysing how music consumers can relate to the music they access using current streaming services as they would with personal music collections

+---
 **An explanation for the choice of topic:**

 As digital devices are now readily accessible to the general population, there is a move away from material possession in terms of collection and access.
 There is an interest in accumulating collection digitally, however, it does not mean that they are curated or as relevant to the user as a personal collection.

 As streaming services offer an almost permanent access to enormous libraries, there is a new relationship with the content.
 Previous research shows that collectors refer to, self-identify and create an emotional relationship with physical artefacts even if they are left unused.
 Could that still be the case with digital music?

+---

 **Outline of research to be undertaken & how data will be analyzed**

-*Gathering qualitative data*
+## Gathering qualitative data*

-• Group observation and discussion session
+- Group observation and discussion session

-• Semi-structured interviews
+- Semi-structured interviews

 Both the interviews and the group observation would be conducted online.
 Guidelines and a consent form will be provided beforehand.

-*Quantitative data*
+## Quantitative data*

-• Questionnaire
+- Questionnaire

 The questionnaire would be directed to a pool of subjects over 18.